-3. As requested by the Council in its resolution 2011/44 on the review of the United Nations support for small island developing states, the Committee considered how to further the implementation of the Barbados Programme of Action and the Mauritius Strategy of Implementation.
-The Committee noted that the urgency of such implementation has been heightened as a result of the growing threats posed by climate change and the observed negative impact on SIDS of the 2008/2009 global financial and economic crisis.
-The Committee recommends that the Council gives consideration to the merits of a creating a SIDS category, defined by appropriate criteria, based on the specific vulnerabilities experienced by this group of countries.
-The Committee recommends that support measures for any group of countries should be differentiated according to the specific vulnerabilities they face.
+3. As requested by the Council in its resolution 2011/44 on the review of the United Nations support for small island developing States, the Committee considered how to further the implementation of the Barbados Programme of Action and the Mauritius Strategy.
+The Committee noted that the urgency of implementing the Programme of Action and the Strategy has been heightened as a result of the growing threats posed by climate change and the observed negative impact on small island developing States of the 2008/09 global financial and economic crisis.
+The Committee recommends that the Council give consideration to the merits of creating a small island developing States category, defined by appropriate criteria, based on the specific vulnerabilities experienced by this group of countries.
+The Committee recommends that support measures for any group of countries be differentiated according to the specific vulnerabilities they face.

-Guidelines regarding the smooth transition from the LDC category
+Guidelines regarding the smooth transition from the category of least developed countries

-4. The Committee welcomes the adoption of General Assembly resolution A/67/221 on smooth transition for countries graduating from the list of least developed countries, in particular the decision by the General Assembly to act upon decisions of the Council on inclusion and graduation of countries from the LDC category at its first session following the adoption of the such decisions by the Council.
+4. The Committee welcomes the adoption of General Assembly resolution 67/221 on a smooth transition for countries graduating from the list of least developed countries, in particular the decision by the Assembly to take note of the decisions of the Council on the inclusion of countries in that list and the graduation of countries from the category of least developed countries at its first session of the Assembly following the adoption of such decisions by the Council.
 In this context, the Committee proposes a number of refinements to the process by which graduating and graduated countries report on the preparation and implementation of their smooth transition strategy.
-The Committee requests the Economic and Social Council to endorse these guidelines as a further clarification of the framework laid out by the General Assembly resolution 67/221 and earlier resolutions related to the smooth transition from the category, in particular General Assembly resolution 59/209.
+The Committee requests the Council to endorse these refinements as a further clarification of the framework set out by the General Assembly in its resolution 67/221 and in earlier resolutions relating to the smooth transition from the category, in particular General Assembly resolution 59/209.